 The bankruptcy court may disallow discharge of a debt if one of the following acts occurs:

-- Property is transferred within one year of filing of the bankruptcy petition with the intent to hinder, delay, or defraud a creditor or the court.
+- Property is transferred within six years of filing of the bankruptcy petition with the intent to hinder, delay, or defraud a creditor or the court.

-- A false statement is made in connection with your bankruptcy.
+- A reckless disregard for the truth of the statements is made in connection with your bankruptcy.

 - A discharge is received in a prior bankruptcy petition filed within the eight years prior to your current petition.